thomaseibner/snowflake-provisioning/README.md

   --tag TAG             Add a single tag_name=value to object
 ```

 By default the script prints the DDL to STDOUT.
+This is to allow for pushing the create/drop (rollback) output into a snowchange/schemachange pipeline for execution.

 ### Creating and Dropping Warehouses